skypjack/entt/docs/md/process.md

 scheduler.clear();
 ```

-To attach a process to a scheduler there are mainly two ways:
+To attach a process to a scheduler, there are mainly two ways:

 * If the process inherits from the `process` class template, it's enough to
   indicate its type and submit all the parameters required to construct it to